fbpx

 Long-term Options

 Option D-1 and Option D-2 are both intended to be located within residential or commercially zoned areas, preferably downtown or as part of a recreation facility.
-These options both contain preforming arts spaces as well as multiple arts spaces.
+These options both contain performing arts spaces as well as multiple arts spaces.
 D-1 is sized to accommodate a black-box performance space.

 Option D-1